Our Privacy Notice

 - Administering entries to club events

-- Administering and recording attendance at MSA-permitted events as a marshal or official
+- Administering and recording attendance at Motorsport UK-permitted events as a marshal or official

 - Administering championships and other awards